CSCfi/csc-user-guide/docs/apps/vtune.md

 ## Analysing the Results Using GUI

 Results can be viewed using the `amplxe-gui` application.
-Unfortunately it does not work well with SSH and X11 forwarding, so we recommend running the graphical analysis tool using the [Puhti web interface remote desktop](../computing/webinterface/desktop.md).
+Unfortunately it does not work on Puhti, so it is recommended for a user to install and use the GUI locally.

 You can inspect the results of a profile run by giving the name of the results directory as an argument to `amplxe-gui`.
 For example, the results of the